quat1024/garden/garden/ai-error-diagnosis.md

 	...
 15 more
 ```

-This is a genuine problem with Patchouli booting - it's not able to find the platform-specific support code.
-There is [an open issue about it](https://github.com/VazkiiMods/Patchouli/issues/792); we don't really know what causes it yet.
-Something is breaking the ServiceLoader it uses within `IXplatAbstractions#find`?
-That shouldn't ever happen.
+This was a genuine problem with Patchouli booting - it wasn't able to locate the modloader-specific support code.
+There is [an issue about it](https://github.com/VazkiiMods/Patchouli/issues/792).
+It turned out to be an obscure classloading issue that crops up when Forge's multithreaded modloading schedules a Patchouli addon to load before Patchouli *and* on a different thread.
+A random race condition.
+(It's been fixed in the newest versions.)

 Anyway, user B shows up and pastes this wall-of-text into the discord channel.
 It is clearly generated with ChatGPT, something they later admit to.